John Bolt (theologian)

-John Bolt is an American-Dutch Reformed theologian.
-He is a professor emeritus of systematic theology at Calvin Theological Seminary in Grand Rapids, Michigan.
+John Bolt (born October 7, 1947) is a Dutch American Reformed theologian who served as professor emeritus of systematic theology at Calvin Theological Seminary in Grand Rapids, Michigan.
 He is the author and editor of several books.
-He edited Herman Bavinck's Gereformeerde Dogmatiek into English as Reformed Dogmatics.
-Bavinck influenced him into theological method.
+Bolt's theological method was influenced by the Dutch theologian Herman Bavinck, and he was the lead editor of Reformed Dogmatics, an English translation of Bavinck's work Gereformeerde Dogmatiek.